-Chapter Nine
+Chapter Eight

 Siri roaned, rolling over.
 Her back hurt, her arms hurt, and her head hurt.
-In fact, she was so uncomfortable that she couldn’t stay asleep.
+In fact, she was so uncomfortable that she couldn’t stay asleep, despite her fatigue.
 She sighed, sitting up, holding her head.

 She’d spent the night on the floor of the God King’s bed chamber--sleeping, kind of.
-Sunlight poured into the room, reflecting off of the marble floor in the places where it wasn’t covered with black rugs.
+Sunlight poured into the room, reflecting off of the marble floor where it wasn’t covered with rugs.

-Black rugs, she thought, sitting in the middle of the rumpled green dress--which she’d used as both blanket and pillow during the night’s tossing and turning.
+Black rugs, she thought, sitting in the middle of the rumpled blue dress--which she’d used as both blanket and pillow during the night’s tossing and turning.
 Black rugs on a black floor, with black furniture.
 These Hallandrens certainly do know how to run with a motif.

-The God King wasn’t in the room any more, of course.
+The God King wasn’t in the room.
 Siri glanced toward the oversized black leather chair where he’d spent much of the night.
 She hadn’t seen him leave, but she’d slept fitfully enough that she could remember glancing at the chair at one point and finding him gone.

 She yawned, then rose, pulling her shift out of the wadded mound of dress and putting it on.
 She pulled her hair out, flipping it behind her.
 Keeping it so long was going to take some getting used to.
 It fell down against her back, a contented blonde in color.